 Troubleshooting SVG image errors in Mapbox Studio

 The Mapbox Studio style editor supports the SVG format for icons and patterns.
 Studio uses SVG because it's scalable and supports devices with a range of screen resolutions.
 Behind the scenes, the Mapbox Styles API uses the source SVGs to render sprites (collections of PNG) at a variety of resolutions, then delivers the proper sprite based on a user's device.
 For example, if a user views your map on a device with a high resolution screen, they will receive a 2x sprite.
 If a user views your map on a device with a low resolution screen, they receive a 1x sprite.

 Sometimes SVGs fail to upload or upload successfully, but do not appear as expected.
 Here are some common issues and suggestions for troubleshooting them.

-If you are able to add your SVG to Mapbox Studio, but appears black, it's likely because you are using
+If you are able to add your SVG to Mapbox Studio, but it shows up as black, it may be because you are using

 <style> tags to assign style properties rather than using inline